SriramPingali/Handwriting-Recognition-CRNN-Pytorch/README.md

 ### Prepare data

-The data-loader expects the IAM dataset [5] (or any other dataset that is compatible with it) in the data/ directory.
+The data-loader expects the IAM dataset (or any other dataset that is compatible with it) in the data/ directory.
 Follow these instructions to get the dataset:

-  1. Register for free at this website.
+  1. Register for free at this [website](http://www.fki.inf.unibe.ch/databases/iam-handwriting-database).

   2. Download words/words.tgz.